3 Days Chasing Lights: Things to Do in Fairbanks Alaska

 Westmark Fairbanks Hotel & Conference Center

 Last but not least, the Westmark Fairbanks Hotel & Conference Center is a standard mid-range stay guaranteeing generic comfort and hospitality for a typical nightly rate.
-Guests staying in one of the 400 rooms gain access to the fitness center, complimentary Wi-Fi and parking, coin-operated laundry facilities, hot breakfast from October through April, and can dine at either of the in-house restaurants—seasonal Northern Latitudes pairs aurora art with fine dining while Red Lantern Steak & Spirits serves reindeer meatloaf!
+Guests staying in one of the 400 rooms gain access to the fitness center, complimentary Wi-Fi and parking, coin-operated laundry facilities, hot breakfast from October through April, and can dine at either in-house restaurant—seasonal Northern Latitudes pairs aurora art with fine dining while Red Lantern Steak & Spirits serves reindeer meatloaf!

 What to Do in Fairbanks Alaska